-- 225. The positive fair values of derivative contracts may be offset against negative fair values if and only if the positions were executed with the same counterparty under a legally enforceable netting agreement.
-Otherwise, positive fair values must be reported gross.
-Only netting sets with a positive value should be included here.
-Netting sets where the net result is negative should be captured in item 20.b.
-Report derivative claims gross of any cash collateral. - 226.
-Include only third party foreign derivative claims.
+- 233. Include only third party foreign derivative claims.
 The consolidated figure should not include intragroup transactions.
-The consolidated figure should also not include intercompany transactions. - 227.
+The consolidated figure should also not include intercompany transactions. - 234.
 When the final risk lies with the counterparty, a derivative is considered foreign if the counterparty is not in the bank's home jurisdiction.
-When the final risk lies with the guarantor, a derivative is considered foreign if the guarantor is not in the bank's home jurisdiction (eg the collateral consists of government securities from other countries). - 228.
+When the final risk lies with the guarantor, a derivative is considered foreign if the guarantor is not in the bank's home jurisdiction (e.g. the collateral consists of government securities from other countries). - 235.
 When reporting on an immediate risk basis, the claims are allocated to the country of residence of the immediate counterparty.
 When reporting on an ultimate risk basis, the claims are allocated to the country in which the guarantor of the claim resides and/or the country in which the head office of a legally dependent branch is located.53

-Item 20.b: Foreign liabilities on an immediate risk basis (including derivatives)
+Item 20.b: Foreign liabilities on an immediate risk basis (including derivatives and local liabilities in local currency)

-- 229. Report total foreign liabilities, including derivatives, on an immediate risk basis.
-Note that internationally active banks report total liabilities (ie domestic and foreign) to the central bank in their home jurisdiction for the compilation of the BIS consolidated international banking statistics.
-54 Do not include securities liabilities that are tradable financial assets issued by the bank.
+- 236. Report total foreign liabilities, including derivatives, on an immediate risk basis and including local liabilities in local and foreign currency of foreign offices.
+Note that internationally active banks report total liabilities (i.e. domestic and foreign) to the central bank in their home jurisdiction for the compilation of the BIS consolidated international banking statistics.
+To not include securities liabilities that are tradable financial assets issued by the bank.
 All other foreign liabilities should be reported.
 Note that the negative fair values of derivative contracts may be offset against positive fair values if and only if the positions were executed with the same counterparty under a legally enforceable netting agreement.
 Report derivatives liabilities gross of any collateral (cash and non-cash).
-Refer also to provisions of item 20.a when appropriate (eg definition of derivatives; handling of credit derivatives; etc.).
-Data collected refer to consolidated activities; intra-office liabilities have to be excluded. - 230.
-Include the liabilities of all offices (ie headquarters, branches and subsidiaries in different jurisdictions) to entities outside the local market, along with liabilities to non-residents within the home country.
+Refer also to provisions of item 20.a when appropriate (e.g. definition of derivatives; handling of credit derivatives; etc.).
+Data collected refer to consolidated activities; intra-office liabilities have to be excluded. - 237.
+For a full description of the data, definitions and coverage, refer to the Guidelines for reporting the BIS international banking statistics (July 2019)